pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-29-essaouira.md

 {{< image src="IMG_4523.JPG" alt="Getting diesel, Essaouira style.
 That smile is a cover for my terror" ratio="3x2" >}}

 Back at the boat, two more guys helped me get the diesel in the tanks.
 This involved a big hose and one of the men sucking the jerrycan opening to create a vacuum.
-They deserved their _bakhsheesh_.
+They deserved their _baksheesh_.

 {{< two-images src1="IMG_8645.jpg" alt1="So many seagulls" ratio1="1x1" src2="IMG_8647.jpg" alt2="Fishermen's skiffs" ratio2="1x1" >}}